Exploring Tokyo’s Tattoo-Friendly Public Baths

 御谷湯(Miroku-yu

-You can feel the atmosphere of Tokyo’s traditional shitamachi (downtown) area and survey the Skytree from open-air bath.
-This Hot Spring has been loved by locals since 1947.
-You can enjoy wall paint, Penki-e, of famous artist Katsushika Hokusai.
+You can experience the atmosphere of Tokyo’s traditional shitamachi (downtown) area while enjoying a view of the Skytree from the open-air bath.
+This hot spring has been beloved by locals since 1947.
+It also features wall paintings, known as penki-e, by the famous artist Katsushika Hokusai.

 Address